- 10.6–12.6 in

 - Researchers have done wind tunnel tests with Wilson’s Snipe feathers to try and duplicate the “winnowing” sound that’s made as birds fly with their tail feathers fanned.
 They found that it’s the outermost tail feathers, or rectrices, that generate the sound, which apparently happens at airspeeds of about 25 miles per hour.

-- The oldest known Wilson’s Snipe was 9 years, 3 months old, based on a band recovered from a bird that was shot in Newfoundland and Labrador, Canada.
+- The oldest known Wilson’s Snipe was at least 9 years, 3 months old, based on a band recovered from a bird that was shot in Newfoundland and Labrador, Canada.

 Wilson’s Snipes can be found in all types of wet, marshy settings, including bogs, fens, alder and willow swamps, wet meadows, and along rivers and ponds.
 They avoid areas with tall, dense vegetation, but need patches of cover to hide in and to provide a safe lookout for predators.
 In the western U.S., look for Wilson’s Snipes in wetlands with sedges, rushes, and cattails, including wet pastures and other agricultural fields.
 In the South, Wilson’s Snipes winter in rice and sugarcane fields.